Phy3hogga/MCPL_File_Handling/README.md

 		</tr>
 	</tbody>
 </table>

+\* Data type varies between single or double datatypes due to the precision specified when originally creating the MCPL file.

 ### Header
 Header contains information regarding the MCPL header / data format.
 If Header is missing from the MAT file, the MCPL to MAT file conversion was unsuccessful as the header is the last part of the MAT file written.